 Hartmut Welscher (founder and editor-in-chief, VAN Magazine)

-The two winners will be awarded right after the finals.
+The two winners will be awarded right after the final.

-Please note that you need to be present in Berlin on 19/20 October 2020 in order to participate in the finals.
-We will pay for your travel to Berlin, including two nights in a three star hotel.
+Please note that you need to be present in Berlin on 24/25 January 2022 in order to participate in the final.
+We will pay for your travel to/from Berlin, including accommodation in a three star hotel.

 Dare to surprise us!
 We look forward to meeting you in Berlin!